 The most common types of social proof are reviews, endorsements, industry expert opinions, and content created outside your brand.
 It is incredibly valuable and can differentiate between a conversion and an abandoned cart.

 Social proof types range from simple (product reviews) to complex (influencer/celebrity-led campaigns), but they all have the same effect: To add outside weight to your claims about your product.

 Potential consumers are more likely to trust online reviews from other consumers who wax lyrical about your products rather than you.
 You, after all, have a vested interest in trying to make a sale.
 Other “real” people, meanwhile, do have the same ulterior motives.
 At least not in the minds of most of your prospects and website visitors.
 Therefore, intelligent and impactful uses of social proof can work wonders and help you increase conversions and gain loyal customers.

-If you’re not sure where to start, here are seven of the best social proof examples:
+If you’re not sure where to start, here are some of the best social proof practices:

-For example, if you are selling real estate agent software, there’s only so much you can do via your website to convince potential customers to buy.
-Selling houses relies a lot on each particular case and customer, so having a review collection strategy for people who have used your software in the field is vital to assure potential customers that your stuff will be useful.
+For example, if you sell real estate agent software, there’s only so much you can do via your website to convince potential customers to buy.
+Selling houses rely a lot on each particular case and customer, so having a review collection strategy for people who have used your software in the field is vital to assure potential customers that your stuff will be useful.

 There are many ways to use testimonials in your content.
 Some brands create a dedicated landing page for them.
 Others pepper them throughout their site.
 Some, like Casper below, have a carousel featured prominently on their homepage, which site visitors can scroll through to browse a range of reviews.

 All in all, there are plenty of ways to incorporate reviews and testimonials into your content.
 And you should.
 Frankly, people will wonder what you’ve got to hide if you don’t.